 The Junior Wildcats registration for the 2021 Fall Season is now open.
 As a reminder, if you’re a rising 6th, 7th or 8th grader and live in the Dunwoody HS district, you’re eligible to play for one of the 3 grade based teams.

 Practices take place on the field at Dunwoody HS on Monday, Tuesday and Thursday from 6 - 8pm, subject to change.
-The Junior Wildcats play 8 regular season games on Saturdays with home games played at Dunwoody HS.
+The Junior Wildcats play 8 regular season games on Saturdays with home games played at Dunwoody HS, which will be newly turfed for the 2021 season!
 We play in the GMSAA, the largest middle school feeder program in the country.
 The majority of the teams the Junior Wildcats will play against are in the same region as the varsity Wildcats.

-The registration fee is $275* and includes two jerseys players keep, new helmets and shoulder pads.
+The registration fee is $275* and includes two jerseys players, new helmets and shoulder pads.